Esraycu97/nodedrawing/README.md

 ## Features of Application

-* Name prompt and unique ID auto generated por each user
+* Username prompt and unique ID auto generated por each user
-* Cursors for each user in the app
+* Cursors for each user in the app.
-* Name aside of each cursor of the user.
+* Username aside of each cursor.
-* 5 color to change (Yellow,Blue,Green,Black,Red)
+* 5 color to change (Yellow,Blue,Green,Black,Red).
-* 3 Thicks to change
+* 3 Thicks to change.

 ## Installation of Application